 - 8.5.1 All tour guides shall be members in good standing of a recognised and registered tour guides association.
-Alternatively, such individual or association shall be registered with or recognised by the Board of the Directors of the Grenada Tourism Authority. - 8.5.2 All crafts wishing to operate tours or charters in Grenada territorial waters shall satisfy the safety requirements stipulated by the Grenada Coast Guard and must be registered with the Authority and the Grenada Ports Authority. - 8.5.3 Upon registration, all tour guides shall apply to the Authority to be licensed and certified. - 8.5.4 All registered tour guides shall only operate with a valid licence. - 8.5.6 Tour guides shall be certified by the Authority after receiving the training and meeting any additional requirements of the Authority.
+Alternatively, such individual or association shall be registered with or recognised by the Board of the Directors of the Grenada Tourism Authority. - 8.5.2 All crafts wishing to operate tours or charters in Grenada territorial waters shall satisfy the safety requirements stipulated by the Grenada Coast Guard and must be registered with the Authority and the Grenada Ports Authority.

-9.0 APPEARANCE

-The tour guide is a service provider and as such, functions in the public's eye.
+2020 Grenada Tourism Authority (Tourist Accommodation SRO.
+63 and Tourism Enterprise) Regulations 8.5.3 Upon registration, all tour guides shall apply to the Authority to be licensed and certified.
+8.5.4 All registered tour guides shall only operate with a valid licence.
+8.5.5 Tour guides shall be certified by the Authority after receiving the training and meeting any additional requirements of the Authority.
+9.0 APPEARANCE The tour guide is a service provider and as such, functions in the public's eye.
 Hence, appearance is very important to convey a professional image.

-- 9.1 be appropriately attired while on duty; - 9.2 be medically fit; - 9.3 ensure that good personal hygiene practices are upheld at all times; and - 9.4 be appropriately identified as such during the tour by a badge and or uniform.

-10.0 CONDUCT 10.0

-- 10.1 be hospitable; - use appropriate language and be capable of expressing himself clearly in standard English and or the language required by the tour party; - 10.3 not be under the influence of alcohol, drugs and illegal substances prior to or during the tour; and - 10.4 demonstrate professional behaviour.
+The tour guide shall- 9.1 be appropriately attired while on duty; 9.2 be medically fit; 9.3 ensure that good personal hygiene practices are upheld at all times; and 9.4 be appropriately identified as such during the tour by a badge and or uniform.
+10.0 CONDUCT The tour guide shall- 10.1 be hospitable; 10.2 use appropriate language and be capable of expressing himself clearly in standard English and or the language required by the tour party; 10.3 not be under the influence of alcohol, drugs and illegal substances prior to or during the tour; and

-11.0 INSURANCE

-- Tour guides contracted to tour operators shall be covered by the terms and conditions of the labour law in accordance with the requirements of the law. - Tour operators shall have public liability insurance and personal accident insurance; which applies to their contracted tour guides. - 11.3 All self-employed tour guides shall have public liability insurance and personal accident insurance.

-12.0 EQUIPMENT

-- ensure that all equipment to be used on the tour is in proper working order; - be competent in the use of the equipment to be used on the tour; - have, where practical, an effective means of communication with a responsible third party, in the event of emergencies; and

-- NOTE Means of communication could include portable radios, cell phones flares or other means of attracting attention. - 12.4 ensure that the safety equipment provided is utilised throughout the tour, where relevant.
+12.4 ensure that the safety equipment provided is utilised throughout the tour, where relevant.